-We’ve come a long way since the first NFT, Quantum, was minted in 2014.
+We’ve come a long way since the world’s first NFT was minted in 2014.
 Since then, projects like CryptoKitties, Rare Pepes, and CryptoPunks have revolutionized the industry — both creatively and financially.
-NFT sales have skyrocketed, and many of the most famous NFTs have brought in millions of dollars.
-But when it comes to expensive NFTs, just how high can the numbers get?
+NFT sales have skyrocketed in response, and many of the most famous and well-known NFTs have brought in millions of dollars.

-So be sure to bookmark this page and come back for the latest information.
-As noted, things are changing rapidly, and we’ll continue to update this article with new entries as even bigger NFT sales go down.
+Finally, be sure to bookmark this page and check in often for the latest information.
+Things are changing rapidly in Web3, and we’ll continue to update this article with new entries as even bigger NFT sales go down.

 Table of Contents